canro91/canro91.github.io/_posts/2022-12-14-SimpleTestValues.md

 Let's take a closer look at the first test.
 Do we need six dictionaries to test the `Merge()` method?
 No!
 And do we need 19 items?
 No!
 We can still cover the same scenario with only two single-item dictionaries without duplicate keys.

 And let's write separate tests to deal with edge cases.
-Let's write one test to work with null and another one with an empty dictionary.
+Let's write one test to work with `null` and another one with an empty dictionary.
 Again two dictionaries will be enough for each test.

 Having too many dictionaries with too many items made us write that funny `foreach` with a funny multiplication inside.
 That's why some of the values are multiplied by 10, and others aren't.
 We don't need that with a simpler scenario. **Unit tests should only have assignments without branching or looping logic.**

 Looking at the second test, we noticed it followed the same pattern as the first one.
+Too many items and a weird `foreach` with a multiplication inside.

 <figure>
 <img src="https://images.unsplash.com/photo-1533090161767-e6ffed986c88?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxyYW5kb218MHx8fHx8fHx8MTY1Njk1NDExMg&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="A simple bedroom" />